abhimp/wirelessmouse/README.md

 # wirelessmouse
-A html-python program to control mouse
+A very simple way to control mouse from a smartphone using smartphone browser only.

 # HIGH RISK INVOLVED